ultraego4/website/content/posts/programming/ccp/2024_01_25_what_is_sfml.md

 Your allowed to just include the necessary modules for your current project.

 So why SFML?
-I just wanted to make a simple game using C++ so I looked around how I could achive this, I found SFML and searched for a book.
+I just wanted to make a simple game using C++ so I looked around how I could achieve this, I found SFML and searched for a book.
 The book I choose is written by the devs of SFML and its called SFML Game Development.
 Pretty good so far its not only teaching you how SFML works through making a space shooter game (which I will be covering), but also giving you advice on general game programming principles and good practices.

 ## References
 SFML: https://www.sfml-dev.org/